 Bonuses, take-aways for working overtime and free beer are obvious ways to encourage commitment from your employees, but treats alone aren’t enough to entice the best people to commit to your company.
 Workplace benefits need to be aligned with the core values of the company while offering something to enhance the happiness of your team members.

-Comprehensive leave, flexible schedules and reimbursement for tuition and other training all combines to attract and retain the best talent available.
+Comprehensive leave, flexible schedules and reimbursement for tuition and other training all combine to attract and retain the best talent available.

 A successful and innovative company culture only occurs when the team members are working in synch with one another, so creating a fun, engaging and rewarding environment for everyone is essential for strengthening relationships between your employees.